prometheusCo/spellMagik/README.md

 ### Heuristic Spell-Checker for Spanish — 100% Browser-Native

+### ATENTION: WORK IN PROGRESS, I TRY TO UPDATE IT EVERY DAY

 **magikEspellCheck** is a lightweight, dictionary-driven spell corrector designed for **modern browsers**.
 It uses **syllable-based heuristics** and **phonetic rules** of Spanish to detect and fix spelling errors, without needing any server or external library.